gregurco/jobeet-tutorial/docs/days/day-7.md

 ## Category slug

 To have the slug of categories we will need [StofDoctrineExtensionsBundle][1] that wraps [DoctrineExtensions][1] package.
-It consists of different useful extensions but we will use [Sluggable][2] only for now.
+It consists of different useful extensions, but we will use [Sluggable][2] only for now.

 First let’s install the bundle:
 ```bash